Cheemsandfriends/Dalos-Code-Plus-Thingy-Cock-XD/README.md

-# Friday Night Funkin
+# Dalos Mod Thingy
 This is the Thingy About I made About Dalos
+So yeah...
+Don't get too harsh xd
 ## Credits / shoutouts

 - [MrcheemsandFriends (me!)](https://www.twitch.tv/mrcheemsandfriends) - programmer And the Dumb Dog
-- [The stuff who made them game] Yeah so Ninja muffin 99 Kawaiisprite and Phantom arcade made this beautiful shit.
+- The stuff who made them game Yeah so Ninja muffin 99 Kawaiisprite and Phantom arcade made this beautiful shit.

 This game Was made in a Ludum Dare, Later To Newgrounds.
 Love (Not Extra) To Tom Fulp